 In Reception systemic phonics is taught to all children, building on from letters and sounds that the children have learned in the nursery.
 All children are assessed in Autumn 1 and placed in a phonics group based on their ability.
 The children begin being taught phase 1 phonics and work their way through the phonics program (see reception phonics program).
 Children who are unable to orally blend and segment in the Autumn term will follow a separate program, focusing on developing their letters and sounds.
 The children will stay in this group until they are competent at blending and segmenting orally.
 All children are assessed each half term and RWI phonics groups are reviewed, with children being moved dependant on their progress.

 Children in year 1 continue the systemic phonics program in preparation for the end of year 1 phonics assessment.
 Children are assessed in the Autumn term and placed into a phonics group based on their ability.
 The children are assessed each half term and their RWI phonics group is reviewed.
 Support is put into for children not making sufficient progress these include: additional daily phonics, additional 1 to 1 reading, precision teaching and pre-teaching of vocabulary.

 Children who are new to school, and new to English, are assessed when they arrive in school.
 If their phonetic knowledge is not at the required level to access age appropriate texts, they undertake either the full Read Write Inc (RWI) phonics program, or they begin the RWI phonics program for 30 minutes a day, until they are able to access the full RWI program.

-Any children who have significantly fallen behind their peers in reading and are not accessing age related texts are assessed and if necessary, undertake the full RWI program, until they are ready to return to class.
+Any child who has significantly fallen behind their peers in reading, and is not accessing age related texts, is assessed and, if necessary, undertakes the full RWI program, until they are ready to return to class.

 The EYFS Curriculum is structured around a number of core books and children in nursery will become familiar with these through group reading, storytelling and role play.
 In Reception children also read with an adult on a one to one basis.